bschmalhofer/doc-developer/content/how-it-works/templates.rst

        </tbody>
    </table>

 The surrounding table with the header is always generated.
-If no data was found, the block ``NoDataFoundMsg`` is called once, resulting in a table with one data row with the message *No data found.*
+If no data was found, the block ``NoDataFoundMsg`` is called once, resulting in a table with one data row with the message *No data found*.

 If data was found, for each row there is one function call made for the block ``OverViewResultRow`` (each time passing in the data for this particular row), resulting in a table with as many data rows as results were found.